-Game changing diagnostic and prognostic prostate cancer genetic tests revealedDecember 20th, 2012 in Cancer /
+Game changing diagnostic and prognostic prostate cancer genetic tests revealedDecember 20, 2012 in Medicine & Health / Cancer

 Researchers at the Kimmel Cancer Center at Jefferson (KCC) have developed potentially game-changing diagnostic and prognostic genetic tests shown to better predict prostate cancer survival outcomes and distinguish clinically-relevant cancers.